ComfyTavern/comfytavern/docs/node-types/node-types.en.md

 A node's `execute` method is responsible for its core logic.
 In addition to returning an object containing all output values (usually wrapped in a `Promise`), the `execute` method can also return an asynchronous generator (`AsyncGenerator<ChunkPayload, Record<string, any> | void, undefined>`) to implement streamed output.

 When the `execute` method returns an asynchronous generator:
-*   The node should have at least one output slot whose `dataFlowType` is defined as `STREAM`.
+*   The node should have at least one output slot with `isStream` set to `true`.
 *   Each value `yield`ed by the generator should be a `ChunkPayload` object.
-These chunks are sent in real-time to the frontend via `NODE_YIELD` WebSocket messages and are passed to the input slots of downstream nodes connected to the corresponding `STREAM` output slot.
+These chunks are sent in real-time to the frontend via `NODE_YIELD` WebSocket messages and are passed to the input slots of downstream nodes connected to the corresponding stream output slot.
 *   The value eventually `return`ed by the generator (if any, typically an object containing batch results) will be part of the node's final output after the stream has ended.
 This batch result is separate from the stream output slot (whose value during execution is the stream instance itself).

-For output slots declared with the `STREAM` data flow type, the value passed to downstream nodes during workflow execution is a Node.js `Stream.Readable` instance.
+For output slots declared with `isStream: true`, the value passed to downstream nodes during workflow execution is a Node.js `Stream.Readable` instance.
 Downstream nodes are responsible for consuming this stream.

 ## 5. Execution Status